skullface/ethics-notes/README.md

 #### Rival values

-What other values (or rights, or interests) might be in tension with privacy (however we construe it)?
+What other values/rights/interests might be in tension with privacy?

 1. National security (terrorism)
 2. Public safety (crime)
 3. Innovation
 4. Convenience

-### Notice and consent
+#### Notice and consent

-Generally the U.S. approach to data held by companies is based on a combination of **transparency and choice**.
+* U.S. approach to a company’s data: transparency and choice

-U.S. entities inform individuals of their respective information-flow practices and providep eople with a choice to consent or not.
+* U.S. entities inform individuals and provide a choice to consent or not

-This approach has a broad appeal given:
+* …This is appealing because

-1. Our conception of privacy as the right to control information about oneself2
+  1. our idea of privacy is to control information about ourselves
-2. Our commitment to notions of a competitive free market, in which people can go elsewhere if they don't like the terms.
+  2. we are committed to the idea of a free market

-For the current light-touch approach to privacy regulation to work, three things msut be true:
+* But that’s only true if…
   1. Individuals must be able to make informed, rational choices about the costs and benefits of different privacy policies
   2. The market must be able to deliver a diversity of products with different privacy settings
   3. We must be able to achive the societal balance that we want between privacy and other values via a set of decentralized decisions

-…Are these things true in practice?
+* …Are those true in practice?

-Are individuals up to the challenge of navigating privacy in the information age?
+* Are individuals today actually up to the challenge of navigating privacy?

-Social scientists are skeptical (Acquisti 2015).
+  * Social scientists are skeptical (Acquisti 2015).
 Lawyers are concerned (Solove 2013).
 Information scientists doubt it (Nissenbaum 2011).
-Why?

     1. People are uncertain about their preferences
     2. Pereferences are context-dependent
     3. Privacy prefs can be manipulated
     4. Privacy self-management does not scale well
     5. People cannot factor in aggregation
     6. People cannot anticipate harm

-#### Alternatives?
+#### What are the alternatives?

-Comprehensive privacy regulation, but:
+* Comprehensive privacy regulation

-* This denies people the freedom to make choices
+  * …denies people the freedom to make choices
-* It's not always clear how to trade off privacy and data use
+  * …is not always clear in the trade off of privacy vs. data use
-* There are social benefits to data aggregation
+  * …limits social benefits to data aggregation

-Improving privacy self-management through:
+* Improving privacy self-management through:

-* Opt-in consent rather than opt-out consent
+  * Opt-in > opt-out consent
-* Managing privacy globally rather than locally
+  * Global > local management
-* Focusing on downstream use
+  * Focus on downstream use
-* Codify basic privacy norms about what is not acceptable
+  * Acceptability of basic privacy norms

-### Perspectives on data privacy
+#### Perspectives on data privacy

 * Data privacy often involves a balance of competing interests
 * Making data available for meaningful analysis
   * for public good: medical research and healthcare improvement, protecting national security
   * for private good: personalized advertising
-* Deleting identifiers doesn't make data unidentifiable
+* Deleting identifiers doesn’t make PII unidentifiable

 ### Why do _I_ care about protecting my own privacy?

-- I'm an outspoken woman on the Internet and that comes with a cost.
+- I’m an outspoken woman on the Internet and that comes with a cost.
 I need to protect myself and my family from any potential abuse.
-- I don't want to be treated differently because of my lifestyle, like where I live.
-- I don't want to be discriminated against based on what I don't know about.
+- I don’t want to be discriminated against based on criteria I don’t know about.
-- I'm going to live for a while — I want to be in charge of what exists in the future for my self, my family, and my children.
+- I’m going to live for a while — I want to be in charge of what information about me exists in the future for my self, my family, and my children.
-- I want to be able to act freely.
 - I want to be able to protest against my country and my government without fear for my safety.
+- I don’t want to be treated differently because of lifestyle choices I intend to keep private.
 - I want to be able to make my own decisions without the influence of microtargeting.
-- I work for a visible, prominent company, so bad actors might want to do harm to gain access to internal info, which could jeapordize my employment.
+- I work for a visible, prominent company, and bad actors could weaponize that against me based on information I intend to keep private.

 ### Reading list